 Don’t force your customers to reach you over channels that they either are not comfortable with or don’t even use.
 You need to develop a multichannel approach.

-Give them a choice, engage and support them on their favorite channels.
+Give them a choice, engage and support them on their favorite digital channels.

 Sure, this can be tough, but it doesn’t need to be.

 Does providing multichannel support mean that you will have to constantly flutter across 10 different inboxes?
 Does it mean you will get confused when the same customer converses with you over multiple engagement channels?

 With Engati, you can engage your customers on 14 different channels, without confusion.
 All the conversations flow into a single, one-view inbox.

 WhatsApp, Messenger, Telegram, Kik, Viber,... whatever social media or messaging app your customers prefer using, you can engage with them over it using Engati.

 And to make it even better, you can stitch and merge all the conversations that an individual user has with you over multiple channels.
 Now your agents always have context and they never have to ask your customers to repeat themselves.

 Just like we dislike waiting for webpages to load, we hate waiting to get our queries resolved.
 Nobody wants to wait 24 hours for an answer to their emails.